Air New England (charter airline)

 Air New England, LLC is an FAR Part 135 certified Air Carrier that primarily operates twin-engine passenger aircraft in the United States and Canada.
 Their corporate headquarters are located at Portsmouth International Airport in Portsmouth, New Hampshire.

 Operations

-Air New England primarily operates point-to-point charter air service in the Greater New England area with operational bases in Portsmouth, NH, and Auburn, ME.
-In addition to private charters, Air New England offers a service that they market as "shared charter service" where they put customers seeking a more economical option in touch with customers who have already chartered a flight in order to share the cost burden.
+Air New England primarily operates point-to-point charter air service in the Greater New England area with operations based out of Portsmouth, NH.

 During the summer season, Air New England operates near-daily service between New York City, Boston, and destinations in Maine.